 Due to Elasticsearch limitations, you can only add Search Attributes.
 It is not possible to rename Search Attributes or remove them from the index schema.

 Search Attributes must be one of the following types:

 The temporalio/auto-setup Docker image uses a pre-defined set of custom Search Attributes that are handy for testing.
 Their names indicate their types:

 scaled_floatElasticsearch type with scale factor 10000 (4 decimal digits).

 datetype with milliseconds precision in Elasticsearch 6 and

 - Int is 64-bit integer (

-- Keyword and String types are concepts taken from Elasticsearch.
-Each word in a String is considered a searchable keyword.
+- Keyword and Text types are concepts taken from Elasticsearch.
+Each word in a Text is considered a searchable keyword.